-The underperformance is at odds with the underlying stability of the group, given utilities have continued to execute operationally - delivering on earnings guidance and de-risking their portfolios, along with the potential growth opportunities from renewable energy investments that should not only support, but could also drive the sector's earnings going forward, in our view.
-We continue to find the sector attractive given the attractive relative entry point, the ultra-low bond rate environment, along with the sector's predictable fundamentals.
+The underperformance is also at odds with the underlying stability of the group, given utility company fundamentals have been quite good.
+In fact, despite the period of market and economic uncertainty, utilities have continued to execute operationally - delivering on earnings guidance and de-risking their portfolios, along with the potential growth opportunities from renewable energy investments that should not only support, but could also drive the sector's earnings going forward, in our view.
+The discrepancy between utility fundamentals and performance may underscore both the attractive absolute and relative opportunity ahead for the sector.
+As such, we continue to find the sector attractive given the (still) lower-than-average interest rate environment, along with the sector's predictable fundamentals.